yuxinjin-whu/D-DFFNet/README.md

 We collect a new dataset EBD for testing.
 Please download from this link if you plan to use it.
 [EBD dataset](https://drive.google.com/file/d/1pkgfGSKx80Eq1_kq6-PwYl6zSYXwkqS8/view?usp=sharing)

 ## Pretrained Models
-* We provide pretrained models of our DFFNet and D-DFFNet using three different training data.
+* We provide pre-trained models of our DFFNet and D-DFFNet using three different training data.

  Traing Datasets | CUHK-TR-1  | CUHK-TR-1&DUT-TR | CUHK-TR-2&DUT-TR
  ---- | ----- | ------  |  ------